Why Heirloom Gardening? Why Grow Your Own Food?

 Start small.
 You can always expand as you get some success, experience and get a feel for how much work and time is involved in growing your garden.
 Again, set yourself up for success.
 What “small” is depends entirely on your unique situation.
 It may be a windowsill in a south-facing room, the smallest plot available in your community garden, or an unused corner of your backyard.
 Choose a sunny location if at all possible, with at least 6 hours of sun a day.
 If there is no other choice, a shady garden is possible.
 Your specific garden situation will dictate the best choice here.
 If you are in Phoenix, shade can be your friend.
 If you are really not sure, do some test growing in containers.
 That way you don’t have a lot of time, money and effort invested in a garden spot that just really won’t work.
 Container gardening allows you to test several spots on a property at the same time to see what works best.
 This can save you several years!

 Small refers to both the garden and the number of plants you start with.
 Choose a couple of tomatoes, lettuces and a favorite herb or two.
 That’s it.
-Or start with a collection, such as the Beginning Gardener’s Collection, or Small Spaces Collection.
+Or start with a collection, such as the Beginning Gardener’s Collection, or Urban Gardening Collection.
 These will get you started simply and give you a great foundation to build on.
 Remember, you can always expand.
 Next year.
 Too many beginning gardeners quit after the first couple of years simply due to “too much garden”.
 A smaller garden is easier to manage, and you’ll look forward to getting out and spending time in it if it doesn’t feel like a chore.